Lawn Care – Early Fall Application

 Beneficial services to consider:

 Now is a great time to schedule your Core Aeration & Overseed.
 Core aeration helps to decrease soil compaction, thatch, and improves root growth.
 If your lawn is thin, we can also overseed at the time of the aeration.
-Please call our office for more information regarding fall aeration and overseeding.
+Please text or call our office for more information regarding fall aeration and overseeding.

 You are free to go on the lawn after the material has dried, which can take up to two hours depending on weather conditions.
 Small children and pets should remain off the lawn until the material has dried.